-Microsoft’s products are now used by virtually all organizations and are the backbone of many processes within organizations.
-Think of the well-known Microsoft Office, but also Microsoft Outlook for the email and since Covid-19 also of the use of Microsoft Teams.
-Not to forget SharePoint/OneDrive and the platform Azure.
+Microsoft’s products are now used by almost all organizations and can no longer be ignored within organizations.
+Think of the well-known Microsoft Office, Microsoft Outlook for the email and since Covid-19 also of the use of Microsoft Teams.
+Not to forget SharePoint/OneDrive and the Azure platform.

-With the amalgamation of all this under the name Microsoft 365, Microsoft has taken a big step.
-But what about the security and privacy measures within these applications?
+With the merger of all this under the name Microsoft 365, Microsoft has taken a big step.
+But what about the security and privacy of these applications?

-The easiest thing to say is that the security measures and configuration options are great; But that’s too short-sighted.
-There is a lot to set up and monitor and Microsoft 365 lends itself to the basics of security by design.
-However, you have to configure it yourself in the Microsoft 365 environment!
+The easiest thing is to say that security is fine, but that’s too short-sighted.
+There is a lot to set up and monitor, and Microsoft 365 lends itself to the basis of security by design.
+However, you have to configure this yourself in the Microsoft 365 environment!

-There are many general settings in the Microsoft 365 admin center, in Azure Active Directory, and in Microsoft Endpoint Manager.
-But did you know that there are also separate settings and to make sure that Microsoft Teams is secure?
-One of the basic principles of information security, of course, is that authorizations are assigned to a need-to-know principle and that applies: no access unless authorized.
-These settings are all possible, including in Microsoft Teams.
+There are many standard settings in the Microsoft 365 admin centre, Azure Active Directory, and Microsoft Endpoint Manager.
+But did you know that there are also separate settings to ensure that Microsoft Teams is secure?
+One of the basic principles of information security is that authorizations are granted to the need-to-know principle, which applies for no access unless those settings are all possible, also in Microsoft Teams.

-One of the biggest concerns for the IT department and security officer, may be data loss via laptops, tablets and smartphones.
-Fortunately, Microsoft 365 offers many opportunities to secure these.
+One of the biggest concerns for the IT department and security officers is possible data loss via laptops, tablets, and smartphones.
+Fortunately, Microsoft 365 offers many possibilities to secure it.

-Breaking news is the addition of Microsoft Compliance Manager in Microsoft Compliance Center.
-Where Microsoft Compliance Manager in the Trust Portal was a fairly static tool, Microsoft Compliance Management is now very dynamic.
-For all licenses in the Data Protection Baseline, you can start working directly with your compliance.
-If you have the appropriate license schedule, you have access to more than 150 legal and regulatory/standards frameworks and you can even add custom standards frameworks.
+Fresh off the press is the addition of Microsoft Compliance Manager in Microsoft Compliance Center.
+Microsoft Compliance Manager was a reasonably static tool in the trust portal; Microsoft Compliance management now works very dynamically.
+For all licenses in the Data Protection Baseline, you can get started with your compliance right away.
+If you have the correct license, you can access more than 150 laws and regulations/standards frameworks, and you can even add custom standards frameworks.

-Microsoft Compliance Score gives you instant insight into your current situation and areas to improve.
-The more measures you take or have taken, the higher your score.
+Microsoft Compliance Score gives you direct insight into how you are doing.
+The more actions you perform, the higher your score.

-With the privacy revolution coming, and taking laws like the GDPR and CCPA in account, privacy is a hot topic.
-In privacy, we often think about customers’ data and – when it comes to employees – payroll.
-But of course there is more!
-Within the security domain of Microsoft 365 and Azure, there is a lot to monitor when it comes to user behavior.
-MyAnalytics, for example.
-From an security point of view, there are several things you want to monitor for security.
-But not everything is needed.
-Think carefully in advance what you want to capture and what you don’t want to capture and deliberately turn off certain things.
+When we think of privacy, we often think of customers’ data and – when it comes to employees – about the payroll administration.
+But of course, there is more!
+Within the security domain of Microsoft 365 and Azure, there is a lot to monitor regarding user behaviour.
+You can also see that in MyAnalytics, for example.
+From a security point of view, there are several things you want to monitor for security.
+But not everything is necessary.
+Think carefully in advance about what you do and do not want to record and consciously turn off certain things.

-Microsoft 365 lends itself to a GDPR-compliant design, which Microsoft has already taken care of.
+Microsoft 365 lends itself to a GDPR-compliant design.
+Microsoft has already taken care of that.
 It’s just about choosing the right configuration yourself.
-During configuration be advised to take into account the settings that Microsoft turns on by default.
+Also, keep in mind things that Microsoft turns on by default.
 For example, do you want Bing to collect data to improve search experiences?
-Collect and monitor yourself more (but of course within the framework of the law); be transparent about that.
-Tell clearly what you’re doing and why.
+Collect and monitor more (but of course within the framework of the law); then be transparent about that.
+Clearly tell us what you do and why.

-In short, Microsoft 365 and Microsoft Azure allows you to create a secure and privacy compliant organization.
-But you have to do it yourself and keep doing it!!
-Need help??
-Audittrail has all the necessary knowledge in-house.
-We’re happy to help you!
+In short: with Microsoft 365 and Microsoft Azure, you can set up your organization securely and privacy compliant.
+But you have to do that yourself and keep doing it!
+Need help?
+Audittrail has all the necessary knowledge inhouse.
+We are happy to help you!